 Everyone knows that Beaufort, North Carolina is the "Coolest Small Town in America," right?
-Well, did you know that the Beaufort Film Festival is (suddenly) the Coolest Film Festival in America?
-No?
-Well, if you don't know, now you know.
+Well, did you know that the Beaufort Film Festival is (suddenly, or since 2021 at any rate) the Coolest Film Festival in America?

 We seek submissions of all stripes: student film, experimental, short, feature-length, you name it.
-And we'll then select the "coolest" flicks to screen at one of our (honestly) cool movie venues -- we've got a retro-hip Drive-In (made out of shipping containers!), plus we've got a more intimate indoor venue (right next door to a micro-brewery!), and there's all manner of "great lawns" about town where we can celebrate both the art of film and the practice of maintaining social distance (if need be).
+And then we'll select the "coolest" flicks to screen at one of our (honestly) cool movie venues -- we've got a retro-hip Drive-In (made out of shipping containers!), plus we've got a more intimate indoor venue (right next door to a micro-brewery!), where we can celebrate both the art of film and the practice of maintaining social distance (if need be).

 The Beaufies!
 Only the Coolest Awards & Prizes in Town!